 Develop suggested minimal information reporting for public studies

 Generate a common lexicon for genome editing studies

 Three working groups with the following responsibilities:

-- Design, generate, and evaluate a set of purified DNA spike-in control materials that can be used to mimic both induced on-target and off-target variants at known frequencies in a background of human genomic DNA.
-The DNA spike-in control materials will be used as a benchmark for validation of next-generation sequencing (NGS) pipelines and other platforms intended to identify induced genome editing events.
+Design, generate, and evaluate cell and DNA based control materials and test via interlab analysis.
+Control materials will be used as benchmarks for assessing next-generation sequencing (NGS) pipelines and other platforms intended to identify induced genome editing events.